|Born: July 8, 1987

 The Pirates’ disastrous acquisition of Brandon Inge and John McDonald resulted in Harrison spending most of the season’s first half in the minors.
 He started off in the majors while Inge rehabbed in AAA, but went to Indianapolis in mid-April and stayed there until nearly mid-July, except for a few brief stretches.
 While in AAA, he mainly divided his time between second and short.
 After coming back up to stay, he served primarily as a pinch hitter, as Jordy Mercer’s emergence left Harrison as the second choice for a utility infielder.
 In both the minors and majors, Harrison’s hitting improved, mostly in the form of better power.
 In fact, his 29 doubles in AAA came in less than half a season.
 His plate discipline improved slightly in AAA, but in the majors he was more impatient than ever.
 He swung at 53.5% of the pitches he saw; the major league average is about 46-47%.

 Harrison made some strides in 2013, but his main drawback remains.
 Still, his overall offensive production was solid for a utility infielder and he’s far preferable to the washed-up veterans the Pirates are prone to bringing in (and almost always dumping around mid-season).
-He should have the upper hand for a roster spot going into 2014.
+Harrison’s only competition for a utility job in spring training was Robert Andino and Michael Martinez, which wasn’t really any competition at all, so he’ll open the season with the Pirates.

 |2014: Major League Minimum